Where industry professionals connect with experts, peers, resources and information to enhance quality services for individuals with disabilities.

 Seek opportunities to be creative in approaches to supporting individuals with intellectual and development disabilities

-James M. Hammond III Award The James M. Hammond III Award is presented to an outstanding executive/administrator in the human service industry.
+James M. Hammond, III Executive Leadership Award The James M. Hammond, III Executive Leadership Award is presented to an outstanding executive/administrator within the INARF membership.
 The nominees present outstanding entrepreneurial spirit, political acumen, ethical demeanor and professional posture to further the interests of their organization and those of their colleagues across the state.
 These distinguished individuals:

 Diligently stay the course of service delivery